 The Georgia Review Prose Prize

-The Georgia Review Prose Prize opens November 1 and closes January 15.
+The 2026 Georgia Review Prose Prize is open November 1, 2025 to January 15, 2026, and will be judged by Kiese Laymon.
 The best short story and essay will both be published in The Georgia Review.
-This year the overall winner, chosen between the two, will also receive $1,500.
+The overall winner, chosen between the two, will receive $1,500.
 The runner-up will receive $600.
+All entries will be considered for publication.
 We invite writers from all backgrounds to submit.

 Submissions must be sent either through Submittable between November 1 and January 15 or by regular mail postmarked within the same span of time.
 An entry should include either one short story or one essay.
 Only one entry per writer.
-Submissions cost $30, which includes a one-year subscription to The Georgia Review.
-Current subscribers to The Georgia Review may enter the competition free of charge.* Simultaneous submissions are permitted; however, writers must notify us immediately if the work is accepted elsewhere.
-All entries will be considered for publication.
+No translations.
+Submissions cost $25.
+Simultaneous submissions are permitted; however, writers must notify us immediately if the work is accepted elsewhere.

 Please note that students, faculty, staff, and administrators currently affiliated with the University of Georgia are ineligible for the contest.
 Intimate friends, relatives, colleagues, and former or current students of a judge are also ineligible to enter.